-Specific requirements to the ARMv7 architecture (Cortex-A7, Cortex-A9, Cortex-A15 ...) are:
+Specific requirements to the ARMv7 architecture are:

-- The processors are operated in 32bit mode. - Memory Management Unit (MMU) with Virtual Memory System Architecture. - Vector Floating Point (VFP) / Advanced SIMD (Neon) extension.
+- The CPU cores on which PikeOS is running are of the type Cortex-A7, Cortex-A9 or Cortex- A15. - The processors are operated in 32-bit mode. - Memory Management Unit (MMU) with Virtual Memory System Architecture. - Vector Floating Point (VFP) / Advanced SIMD (Neon) extension.

-Specific requirements to the ARMv8 architecture (Cortex-A35, Cortex-A53, Cortex-A57 and Cortex-A72) are:
+Specific requirements to the ARMv8 architecture are:

-• The processors are operated in 64-bit mode.

-- Memory Management Unit (MMU) with Virtual Memory System Architecture. - Vector Floating Point (VFP) / Advanced SIMD (Neon) extension
+- The CPU cores on which PikeOS is running are of the type Cortex-A35, Cortex-A53, Cortex-A57 or Cortex-A72. - The processors are operated in 64-bit mode. - Memory Management Unit (MMU) with Virtual Memory System Architecture. - Vector Floating Point (VFP) / Advanced SIMD (Neon) extension.

 The timer facilities provided by the hardware shall be sufficient for the timing requirements (e.g., timer resolution) of the product based on PikeOS.
-The CPU-specific requirements are met by all x86 64-bit, ARMv7 or ARMv8 CPUs specified in the TOE User Manuals for the selected CPU architecture.
+The CPU-specific requirements are met by all x86 64-bit, ARMv7, or ARMv8 CPUs specified in the TOE User Manuals for the selected CPU architecture.

-OE.EXCLUSIVE\RESOURCES: All resources required by PikeOS, its privileged executables, and its non-privileged executables are exclusively controlled by the TOE.
+OE.EXCLUSIVE_RESOURCES: All resources required by PikeOS, its privileged executables, and its non-privileged executables are exclusively controlled by the TOE.